sobri909/CloudKitQueues/README.md

 - **Slow Queue:** For slow operations, eg backups, restores, and deletes that the user is not expecting to see the immediate results of.

-So for example when fetching a record you can choose to either `fetch(ckRecordId)` or `slowFetch(ckRecordId)`.
-If saving changes to a record, you can choose to either `save(ckRecord)` or `slowSave(ckRecord)`.
-When deleting a record, you can choose to either `delete(ckRecordId)` or `slowDelete(ckRecordId)`.
+So for example when fetching a record you can choose to either `queue.fetch(ckRecordId)` or `queue.slowFetch(ckRecordId)`.
+If saving changes to a record, you can choose to either `queue.save(ckRecord)` or `queue.slowSave(ckRecord)`.
+When deleting a record, you can choose to either `queue.delete(ckRecordId)` or `queue.slowDelete(ckRecordId)`.

-CloudKitQueues manages these queues internally so that "fast" actions are batched together and performed as quickly as possible, and "slow" actions are batched together and performed when
-CloudKit determines that the energy and network conditions best suit.
+CloudKitQueues manages these queues internally so that "fast" actions are batched together and performed as quickly as possible, and "slow" actions are batched together and performed when CloudKit determines that the energy and network conditions best suit.

 ## Setup